-2.21 Share-based payments (cont'd)
+2.20 Share-based payments (cont'd)

 Non-market vesting conditions are included in assumptions about the number of options that are expected to vest.
 The total expense is recognised into profit or loss over the vesting period, which is the period over which all of the specified vesting conditions are to be satisfied.
 At the end of each reporting period, the entity revises its estimates of the number of options that are expected to vest based on the non-marketing vesting conditions.
-It recognises the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity.
+It recognises the impact of the revision to original estimates, if any, in the income statement, with a corresponding adjustment to equity (to separate share based payments reserve).